-- (7) Geography.
+- [(7) Geography.
 The student understands how physical characteristics of places and regions affect people's activities and settlement patterns.
-The student is expected to: - (A) describe how weather patterns and seasonal patterns affect activities and settlement patterns; - (B) describe how natural resources and natural hazards affect activities and settlement patterns; - (C) explain how people depend on the physical environment and natural resources to meet basic needs; and - (D) identify the characteristics of different communities, including urban, suburban, and rural, and how they affect activities and settlement patterns. - Comment 8(5)(8) Geography.
-The student understands how humans use and modify the physical environment of place.
-The student is expected to: - (A) identify ways in which people have modified the physical environment such as clearing land, building roads, clearing land for urban development and agricultural use, and drilling for oil; - (B) identify positive and negative consequences of human modification of the physical environment such as the use of irrigation to improve crop yields; and - (C) identify ways people can conserve and replenish Earth's natural resources. - (6) Economics.
+The student is expected to:] - [(A) describe how weather patterns and seasonal patterns affect activities and settlement patterns;] - [(B) describe how natural resources and natural hazards affect activities and settlementpatterns;] - [(C) explain how people depend on the physical environment and natural resources to meet basic needs; and] - [(D) identify the characteristics of different communities, including urban, suburban, and rural, and how they affect activities and settlement patterns.] - (5) [(8)] Geography.
+The student understands how humans use and modify the physical environment.
+The student is expected to: - (A) identify ways in which people have modified the physical environment such as clearing land, building roads, using land for agriculture [clearing land for urban development and agricultural use], and drilling for oil; - (B) identify [positive and negative] consequences of human modification of the physical environment [such as the use of irrigation to improve crop yields]; and - (C) identify ways people can conserve and replenish Earth's [natural] resources. - (6) [(9)] Economics.
 The student understands the value of work.
-The student is expected to: - (A) explain how work provides income to purchase goods and services; and - Comment 9(B) explain the choices people in the U.S. free enterprise system can-make about earning, spending, and saving money and where to live and work. - (7)(10) Economics.
+The student is expected to: - (A) explain how work provides income to purchase goods and services; and - (B) explain the choices people [in the U.S. free enterprise system] can make about earning, spending, and saving money [and where to live and work]. - (7) [(10)] Economics.
 The student understands the roles of producers and consumers in the production of goods and services.
-The student is expected to: - (A) distinguish between producing and consuming; - (B) identify ways in which people are both producers and consumers; and - Comment 10(C) discuss examine the development of a product from a natural resource to a finished product. - (8)(11) Government.
+The student is expected to: - (A) distinguish between producing and consuming; - (B) identify ways in which people are both producers and consumers; and - (C) trace discuss [examine] the development of a product from a natural resource to a finished product. - (8) [(11)] Government.
 The student understands the purpose of governments.
-The student is expected to: - (A) identify functions of governments such as establishing order, providing security, and managing conflict; - (B) identify governmental services in the community such as police and fire protection, libraries, schools, and parks and explain their value to the community; and - Comment 11(C) describe how governments tax citizens to pay for services. - (9)(12) Government.
+The student is expected to: - (A) identify functions of governments such as establishing order, providing security, and managing conflict; and - (B) identify governmental services in the community such as police and fire protection, libraries, schools, and parks and explain their value to the community [; and] - [(C) describe how governments tax citizens to pay for services.] - (9) [(12)] Government.
 The student understands the role of public officials.
-The student is expected to: - (A) name current public officials, including mayor, governor, and president; - (B) compare the roles of public officials, including mayor, governor, and president;
+The student is expected to: - (A) name current public officials, including mayor, governor, and president; - (B) compare the roles of public officials, including mayor, governor, and president; - (C) identify ways that public officials are selected, including election and appointment to office; and